 Consider dedicated supply/flocks to have greater control/influence over the higher welfare standards adopted.

 Apply cost mitigation strategies such as whole carcass utilisation and waste reduction strategies to enable the transition.

 Bring consumers on the journey with you through creative marketing and empower them to easily choose higher welfare products by adopting appropriate labelling to help differentiate your higher welfare products.

 Working with Compassion

-Public facing commitments to change are important first steps for any company, however, mapping out a route to implement that change is vital and will require working with all stakeholders (both internal and external) involved in the supply chain.
+However, mapping out a route to implement thecriteria and importantly acting on it, is vital if we are to make higher welfare chicken the baseline standard.
+It will require working with all stakeholders (both internal and external) involved in the supply chain.

 Compassion works with companies from sign-up to having BCC-compliant product on shelf.
 If you need help or want to join our broiler forums and working groups, please get in touch.

 This year's report is the largest since its inception, with 41 companies reporting progress toward the Better Chicken Commitment (BCC) – more than triple the number of companies since last year’s report.
 This equates to nearly 20% of the companies committed to the BCC are reporting progress.